King and Queen of Spain inaugurate Largest Telescope in the World

 More information can be found here.Filed under Spanish Royals

-Tagged Juan Carlos I, Queen Sofia, Technology.
+Tagged Juan Carlos I of Spain, Queen Sofia of Spain, Technology.